ethanp/ethanp.github.io/source/_posts/2015-07-01-inside-javas-bufferedreader.markdown

 the `BufferedReader`, i.e. an overview of the implementation details.
 Details about `mark` support will be omitted.

+For me, the most significant takeaways are the following

+1. **There is no magic** -- every time I find this out about something I am surpised.
+This class is probably *very* similar to the way I would have naively written a buffering wrapper for a `Reader` object.
+2. **Utmost efficiency is sacrificed for code clarity** -- my guess is that the reason they left in the inefficiencies I mentioned above is because having special cases would have clouded the code.
+If someone wants an even *more* efficient `Reader` they are always welcome to write their own.
+3. **Small amount of code** -- there's really not a whole lot to this class.
+It basically just reads into a buffer, then services incoming reads from that buffer.
+There are no "niceties" or asynchronous callbacks etc. I think the attitude of the auther is that if you want to find that, simply look elsewhere.
+    * Of particular note: there is no a single mention of *character encodings* anywhere in the class.

 <!-- more -->

 Starting with the obvious, a `java.io.BufferedReader` is `java.io.Reader` that